eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/README.md

-Please make the two files `.rpt` and `.ap2` available for inspection by the reviewers, either by enclosing them to your submission or indicating explicitly within your proposal a folder under your CSCS $HOME or $PROJECT where they can be accessed for reading (please adjust the reading permissions).
+Please make the two files `.rpt` and `.ap2` available for inspection by the reviewers, either by enclosing them to your submission or indicating explicitly within your proposal a folder under your CSCS $HOME or $PROJECT (not $SCRATCH), where they can be accessed for reading (please adjust the reading permissions).

 You should also always enclose within the text of your proposal a summary of the performance data extracted from the